-If you’re short on time, property releases, or just want a supporting environment in which to set off your subject, creating your own background may simplify your shoot.
+If you’re short on time, property releases, or just want a supportive environment in which to set off your subject, creating your own background may simplify your shoot.
 For portfolio shots, in particular, a unique backdrop helps show off your subject (not to mention your lighting skills) in your own creative way.
 With some ingenuity and play, you can make a new environment that’s truly your own.
 Here are 5 photography tips for creating a personal one-of-a-kind scene.

-- Stick to the story.
+Stick to the Story

 For example, if your scene takes place in the evening what kind of light do you need?
 Do you want a warmer temperature or cooler?
 Why are we in this space?
 What makes it special?
 What kinds of people frequent this establishment?
 Try to evoke all your senses to give definition to your environment and a sense of place.

-- Gather your props and resources.
+Gather your Props and Resources

-- Experiment.
+Experiment.
 Experiment.
 Experiment.

 Show no fear and let your inner child play.
 Let your experience guide you, but try out various twists and turns to keep your shooting fresh.
 With a “what-if” mentality you can work through some new effects.
 Do this, however, on your own time before you work with clients.
-You may want to keep notes of your tests or if you’re working on placement, use some gaffers tape to mark where you’ve tested.
-You’ll know you’ve reached a good point when you’re comfortable with the presentation of your subject, the look/feel of the set and the elements of the background and supporting materials.
+You may want to keep notes of your tests or if you’re working on placement, use some gaffer tape to mark where you’ve tested.
+You’ll know you’ve reached a good point when you’re comfortable with the presentation of your subject, the look/feel of the set, and the elements of the background and supporting materials.

 Take a good look at your test shots.
 Ask yourself these questions: What’s missing?
 What could be removed?
 Does the scene evoke the emotion you wanted?
 Finally, is it believable?
 It may be a good time to get a second opinion.
 If you have the luxury of space and time, you may want to leave up your set and revisit these questions the following day.
-Just as a writer puts away a manuscript for several hours or days and comes at it fresh, it may be a good idea to make modifications after some time has lapsed.
-When you’re satisfied, make your final shots checking all of the details on your monitor and fine tuning as needed.
+Just as a writer puts away a manuscript for several hours or days and comes at it fresh, it may be a good idea to make modifications after some time has elapsed.
+When you’re satisfied, make your final shots checking all of the details on your monitor and fine-tuning as needed.

-- Document your set and lighting.
+Document your Set and Lighting

-Many times you will find the basics of a previous set a great jumping off point for your next project–Just set things up again, tweak and you’re good to go.
+Many times you will find the basics of a previous set a great jumping-off point for your next project–Just set things up again, tweak and you’re good to go.
 No matter how great your memory may seem, remember that the truly photographic approach to recording history is not done with just neurons, but a camera.

 I hope these basic tips inspire you to create a scene from scratch.
 You will be surprised how many of your existing materials in your working space can be re-purposed on your set.

 I like how the scene brings together a variety of restaurant and bar experiences from my younger days back in Wisconsin.
-The scene emits color, high-energy and a blur of activity to give a true sense of place with details selectively chosen from reality by my imagination.
+The scene emits color, high energy, and a blur of activity to give a true sense of place with details selectively chosen from reality by my imagination.